lxc/lxcri/INSTALL.md

 #### HTTP proxy

-If you're system is proxied you can add the proxy environment variables to `/etc/default/crio`
+If you need a HTTP proxy for internet access you may have to set the proxy environment variables in `/etc/default/crio` for crio-o to be able to fetch images from remote repositories.

 ```
 http_proxy="http://myproxy:3128"